diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 define all of them in a single place.

 ### GitLab Policy Service

+_Disclaimer_: Extracting a GitLab Policy Service might be out of scope of the current workstream organized around implementing this blueprint.

 Not all limits can be easily described in YAML.
 There are some more complex policies that require a bit more sophisticated approach and a declarative